actfong/k8s-workshop/Part-2-Pods.md

 <pre class='bash'>
 # Minikube has a command to ssh into the Node
-minikube ssh                            # to ssh into the
+minikube ssh

-# For GKE, pick an arbitrary node to SSH into
+# For GKE, pick an arbitrary node to SSH into with:
+# gcloud compute (Check Google Cloud Console for the parameters)

 docker images                           # should list the image you deployed docker ps                               # should list the container(s) within the pod you deployed